-Developing Go applications can be a slog, especially if you’re not using an IDE (out of preference) and you’re incorporating the Go program as a service in a larger ecosystem, that must be run locally during development.
-For example, a queue worker which runs alongside a large web application, running as Docker containers.
+Developing Go applications can often be a slog, especially if you’re the Go application is a service in a larger ecosystem, that you need to run locally during development.

 Every time we make a change to our code we’d have to kill our Docker container, re-build our Go binary and re-run the Docker container.
 This is inefficient and could easily be automated.
 Let’s get cracking shall we?

 I’m making the assumption you know the basics of how Go programs work and how to develop them.
-I’m also assuming you know what Docker & Containers are, if not I’d recommend you read up on them, or try to pick out the bits of this post which are relevant to your needs.
+I’m also assuming you know what Docker & Containers are.

 Setting Up Fresh & Glide

-The reality of the problem we’re facing here is that we shouldn’t be left to manually re-boot the container or even make the effort of doing something when we change a line of code.
+The problem we’re facing here is that we are left to re-build the binary when we alter the code.
 This would be tedious and waste so much time.

 We need something that can just re-build the binary on the fly when files are changed.
-It would’ve been possible to develop a simple watcher ourselves but again, that’s time, and someone else has already done that for us.
-So I welcome to you, Fresh.
+Luckily someone has already thought about this, say hello to: Fresh.

 By default it’ll look for a file called